 Minimizes Urinary Tract Infections

-This indicates the percentage of residents that sustained a urinary tract infection.
-UTI's are considered by many in the nursing home industry to be a measure of the quality of nursing care at a nursing home.
+This is the percentage of patients who suffered from a urinary tract infection.
+UTI's are considered to be a measure of the quality of nursing care at a nursing home.
 UTI's are routinely associated with worse hygiene protocols.
-However, this datapoint can be skewed for certain facilities due to inconsistent reporting standards for urinary tract infections.
+However, this datapoint may also be skewed for certain facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication